45TH Annual Guam Island Wide

 5) Communication- is the project clearly described or explained, is there effective use of language, is it easy to read.
 (10%)

-Be sure to let the judges know if you have not been judged before the judges leave the room.
-Parents and other may be asked to leave the room during the judging process.
-Participants should not talk to other s while others are being judged.
+Be sure to let the judges know i if you have not been judged before the judges leave the room.
+Parents and others may be asked to leave the room during the judging process.
+Participants should not talk to others while others are being judged.
 Bring a book or quiet game to keep entertained during the judging.
-No skateboarding or running around or bullying is permitted.
+No skateboarding or running around, loud talking or bullying is permitted.
 Do not remove projects until judging is officially over.
 Failure to abide by the rules can result in your school’s disqualification from all awards.
 After the first round, winners are notified in the courtyard.
+Second round will begin after lunch from l:00 PM- 3:30PM.
+Hot dogs and other refreshments will be available in the courtyard.
+No other concessions are permitted due to clean up concerns.

 ABOUT US